What Kind of Cuts Can a Table Saw Make – 8 Basic Uses

 A second danger when making the smaller table saw cuts on a table saw is that pieces can fly back at you due to kickback.
 Never stand in a straight line behind the saw blade.

-Crosscutting on a table saw is more difficult than on a miter saw or crosscut saw.
+Crosscutting on a table saw is more difficult than on a miter saw.
 However, if you know how to do it, exercise caution, and use the proper tools, it is still possible.

 A crosscut is likely to be one of the most common types of table saw cuts you will ever use in any type of woodworking.